watson-developer-cloud/speech-javascript-sdk/README.md

 Allows you to easily add voice recognition and synthesis to any web app with minimal code.

-**Warning** This library is still early-stage and may see significant breaking changes.
+**Warning** This library is still has a few rough edges and may yet see breaking changes.

 **For Web Browsers Only** This library is primarily intended for use in browsers.
 Check out [watson-developer-cloud](https://www.npmjs.com/package/watson-developer-cloud) to use Watson services (speech and others) from Node.js.